Code-Institute-Submissions/JochenFM-Milestone1/README.md

-* As a historian,
+*
-* As a reader outside the academy, I want to be informed about historical scholarship to present-day issues related to inscriptions, reading, power, and information;
+* As a reader outside the academy, I want to be informed on the topic, especially on how its historical instances tie in with present-day issues related to inscriptions, reading, power, and information so that I can become a more responsible and critical citizen;
 * As an archivist, I want to share my knowledge about files and filing with historians who often only read them without inquring about the process of their material production;
+* As a museum curator, I want to enter into conversation with historians and archivists about my knowledge of e.g. early 20th-century office technology so that I can better fulfill my professional role;
 * As a contributor, I want to write down my throughts on regular basis so that I can order them and cut them up in publishable texts;
+* As a contributor, I also want to increase my online presence and link my scholarly topics to my name so that I am visibly attached to a certain topic;
+* As a contributor, I wish to grow my academic network so that I know more about what is being done in the field and know where and how I can contribute to the debates;
+* As a contributor, I want to partake in the widest possible dissemination of my work to foster historical research and debate;
+* As a co-editor, I wish to document my research activity for better career prospects and/or promotion;
-* As a early career historian, I want to get into the habit of writing regularly so that I can become a productive academic.
+* As a early career historian, I want to get into the habit of writing regularly so that I can become a productive academic writer.

 To my knowledge, there is no blog of such kind out there yet.
 Yet, Derek Dunne, a colleague with whom I have been exchanging ideas about my blog, started to gather resources for a similar project entitled [Literature & Bureaucracy from Shakespeare to Kafka](https://twitter.com/DerekVindice/status/1259782834409164800).